lucao2018/CapitalOneSummit/readme.md

 ## How I built it
-This application was built with Dash, a Python framework for building analytical web applications that is build on top of Plotly.js, React, and Flask.
-I also used a postgreSQL database along with SQLalchemy to store all of the categories and their IDs since the API only allows 100 clues to be returned at a time.
+This application was built with Dash, a Python framework for building analytical web applications that is built on top of Plotly.js, React, and Flask.
+I also used a postgreSQL database along with SQLalchemy to store all of the categories and their ID's since the API only allows 100 clues to be returned at a time.
 Finally, I used Dash Bootstrap Components for styling.

 ## Challenges I ran into